srforever/giro3d/README.md

 import Instance from '@giro3d/giro3d/src/Core/Instance.js';
 ```

+This will probably limit browser compatibility though, without application specific process or
-Note that to use unstranspiled sources you need a bundler and you need to inline non `.js` files (such as `.glsl` files).
+loader.
+Also, non `.js` files (such as `.glsl` files) will need to be inlined at client application
+level.

 ## From a release bundle